satansdeer/satansdeer.github.com/src/pages/posts/serve-page-in-multiple-languages/index.md

 ### Guessing Language Preference

-There is special `Accept-Language` request header that you can use to get the langage preference.
+There is special `Accept-Language` request header that you can use to get the language preference.

 This header has a list of locales with priorities, where default priority is 1.